Gasec |

 Omeprazole 20 mg

-effects Omeprazole belongs to the group of proton pump inhibitors, and inhibits both the basal and stimulated secretion of stomach acid and reduces the amount of pepsin.
+(in the form of enterlc-coated pellets) Properties, effects Omeprazole belongs to the group of proton pump inhibitors, and inhibits both the basal and stimulated secretion of stomach acid and reduces the amount of pepsin.
 The duration of effect for stimulated and non- stimulated acid secretion is at least 24 hours.

 Reduction in acid secretion excludes a major aggressive factor in the pathogenesis of peptic ulcers and other gastrointestinal disorders, leading to relief of pain and to accelerated healing of the mucous membrane defect.